tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 This marking finalization phase may cause the global mark stack to overflow - in that case, G1 resets the global finger and per-thread marking state and starts another *Concurrent Mark* round.

-After finalizing the marking, the *Remark* pause processes `j.l.ref.References`, unloads classes, reclaims completely empty regions and selects old generation regions which may be evacuated later based on the amount of garbage in them.
+After finalizing the marking, the *Remark* pause processes `j.l.ref.Reference` instances, unloads classes, reclaims completely empty regions and selects old generation regions which may be evacuated later based on the amount of garbage in them.
 The selected regions get their remembered sets rebuilt in the following concurrent phase so that they can be evacuated in mixed collections.

 The state of the region's contents and relevant marking data structures at the start of the Remark pause may look like the following: